catamount-music/public-domain/mixing-process.md

 # Mixing Strategy

-For inspiration, I turned to Ansel Adams, of all people.
-He espoused that, while you can modify and fix a lot of things in the darkroom, taking and developing the negative so that it would produce the final print with the least amount of added processing produces the best image.
+For inspiration, I turned to Ansel Adams.
+He espoused that while you can modify and fix a lot of things in the darkroom, taking the photo and developing the negative so that it would produce the final print with the least amount of added processing produces the best image.
 I have reduced this to the following postulate:

 > [!TIP]